dmcdono7/galil_new_code/README.md

-Please see the readthedocs page made for this project: https://galil-new-code.readthedocs.io/en/latest/
+**Please see the readthedocs page made for this project: https://galil-new-code.readthedocs.io/en/latest/ **

 All code this semester has been developed in a separate repository, as the computer in the Robotorium cannot connect via dual factor authentication.
+Click the submodule to be taken there.

-A YouTube video for our demonstration using the hardware interface is linked here: https://www.youtube.com/watch?v=_8_UGs2Rqhs
+YouTube videos for our demonstrations are linked here as well as in the readthedocs: https://www.youtube.com/watch?v=_8_UGs2Rqhs and https://www.youtube.com/shorts/UGjv0859Qw4